tsipkens/cmap/README.md

 A set of custom colormaps specific to this package.The custom colormaps are only approximately perceptually uniform.

+### Other resources

+A catalogue of colormaps for Julia can be found here: [Catalogue of ColorSchemes](https://juliagraphics.github.io/ColorSchemes.jl/stable/catalogue).

-## Sweep through colormap (`cmap_sweep`)
+## Sweep through colormap

-A function is also included to sweep through colors in a standard Matlab plot.
+The `cmap_sweep(n, cm)` function is also included to sweep through colours in a standard MATLAB plot.
 To demonstrate we first generate some synthetic data with a set number of lines:

 ```Matlab
 n_lines = 40; % number of lines to plot